tonyamaeholt/100-days-of-code-log/log.md

 Tonya's # 100 Days of Code - Log
+#### Day 11 July 17, 2017

+**Today's Progress** Learning more about PHP and reading "The Joy of PHP".
+I used phpMyAdmin to create my first database and started building a table.

+**Thoughts** I missed a day of coding yesterday because life happened.
+I've decided when this happens to just continue the following day but not count the day I missed as one of the 100 days.
+To elucidate, it could take me 105 days to finish 100 days of code.
+I don't have any work I did today that I can provide a link to yet.
+Hopefully I will soon but I'm not really sure what to expect since PHP is so new to me.

 #### Day 10 July 15, 2017

 **Today's Progress** First, I finished the box animation project using transform I intended to finish yesterday.
 I used a tutorial and then spent a lot of time playing around with the CSS to see what else I could make it do which was fun.
 Then I did a star animation project using many of the animation properties to affect the background color.